nomad-coe/greenX/docs/gx_ac.md

   <img src="./img/Analyticcontinuation_model_functions.svg">
   <br>
   <div style="display: block; padding: 20px; color: gray; text-align: justify;">
-  <b> Figure 2</b> Left: Comparison of the model function with the Padé interpolated function (128 parameters) along the real axis.
+  <b> Figure 2</b> Left column: Comparison of the model function with the Padé interpolated function (128 parameters) along the real axis.
 No singularities (poles) are visible because a broadening of $\eta=0.01$ was used.
-Right: Mean absolute error between the correct model function and interpolated functions at 1,000 test points along the real axis.
+Right column: Mean absolute error between the correct model function and interpolated functions at 1,000 test points along the real axis.
   </div>
   </div>
 </div>